shane-tomlinson/MobileNotes/README.markdown

 ===========

 This is a proof of concept using [AFrameJS](http://www.aframejs.com) to show how it can be used.
-The idea is for devices that support WebSQL, use that as an offline storage mechanism so that notes can be stored locally.
+The idea is for devices that support WebSQL or localStorage, use that as an offline storage mechanism so that notes can be stored locally.

+MobileNotes makes use of the fantastic [persistenceJS library](https://github.com/zefhemel/persistencejs) from Zef Hemel.

 MobileNotes is released under the Creative Commons Attribution-ShareAlike 3.0 License.